Wish you had a low-cost and easy way to reach book reviewers worldwide? Through Broad Universe you can!

 Does my book have to be science fiction, fantasy, or horror to qualify for a listing?

 NetGalley is for any and all books and authors.
-While we reserve the right to reject any book for any reason (usually due to offensive or illegal content), we will accept most any book by any author of any publication date on a first-come, first-served basis.
+While we reserve the right to reject any book for any reason, we will accept most books by any author of any publication date on a first-come, first-served basis.
 Really.

 What do I have to have in order to post my book to NetGalley?